flavtor/Fire_Fighter_Z/README.md

 # Fire_Fighter_Z Database

+Fire Fighter Z is a turn-based card game where players choose from a deck of 20 different cards with unique abilities, including attack, defense, healing, and more.
+Players must manage their mana to play cards, as each card has a mana cost.
+Each turn starts with drawing a card and playing it.
+The enemies attack with their own sets of abilities.
+The game ends when a player's or the opponent's life points reach 0.

+## Technology Stack:

+This project is built with the Flask framework for Python, and uses Firebase for database management.
+The project uses Cross-Origin Resource Sharing (CORS) to handle cross-domain requests.
+The front-end of the project is built using Parcel, a fast, zero-configuration web application bundler.

+## Features:

+- User authentication system: Users can log in using their username and password.
-The database will connect to Firebase and store all the information about the cards and players in the game, using the credentials in the key.json file.
+- Database: Store all the information about the cards and players in the game.
+- Draw Cards: Users can draw cards from the deck and store them in their personal collection.
+- Combat System: You can use your cards to defeat zombies.
+- Rest API

+# Getting Started

 ## Requirements
 To run the database, you need the following: